linuxboot/book/src/utilities/cpu.md

 problems: all the remote systems are now hostage to the reliability of the NFS or Samba server.
 But there’s a bigger problem: there is still no guarantee that the remote system is using the same library versions and files that the user’s desktop is using.
-The NFS server might provide, e.g., Suse, to the remote system; the user’s desktop might be running Ubuntu.
-If the user compiles on their desktop, the binary might still not run on the remote system, as the Suse libraries might be different.
+The NFS server might provide, e.g. SUSE, to the remote system; the user’s desktop might be running Ubuntu.
+If the user compiles on their desktop, the binary might still not run on the remote system, as the SUSE libraries might be different.
 This is a common problem.

 Still worse, with an NFS root, everyone can see everyone’s files.
 It’s like living in an apartment building with glass walls.
 Glass houses only look good in architecture magazines.
 People want privacy.

-### We know what ssh provides; but what else do we need?
+### What SSH does not provide

-`Ssh` solves the problem of safely getting logged in to a remote machine.
+`ssh` solves the problem of safely getting logged in to a remote machine.
 While this is no small accomplishment, it is a lot like being parachuted into a foreign land, where the rules are changed.
 It’s a lot nicer, when going to a new place, to be able to bring along some survival gear, if not your whole house!